fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 Initial tests have been with a 4duino which has only one 5V output pin when I need two.
 I am changing over to use a NANO with a base board with plenty of 5V and ground pins.

+I now have two examples working with the NANO hardware.
+These are in other folders.

+### matrixKeyboardUNO44pins

+This allows the start pin for the keypad to be adjusted easily.

+### MartinsEncoder

+Base example for the encoder library using IOAbstraction.

+## matrixKeyboardUNO44pinsEncoder

+This combines the two codes.
+It works although when the encoder is turned fast the neumber can be missing a digit.
+That has now stopped.

 ## matrixKeyboardEncoderMEGA34